MattiaCinelli/mycolorpalette/README.md

 ```

 # Development and Contribute
-I really welcome contributors (of all experience levels) to improve this package and expand its scope and reach.
+I welcome contributors (of all experience levels) to improve this package and expand its scope and reach.

 If you have never worked on open source project before or you want to brush up your memory here, check out these links:
 - [How to Contribute to Open Source Projects](https://github.com/firstcontributions/first-contributions)
 - [First contributions](https://github.com/firstcontributions/first-contributions)

+Please do not hesitate to contact me to report issues or new ideas.

 # License
 Copyright (c) 2020 Mattia Cinelli